Nighttime Person Re-Identification via Collaborative Enhancement Network with Multi-domain Learning: Conclusion

 \section{Conclusion}

-In this paper, we presents a novel solution for person ReID in nighttime scenes.
-By employing a parallel network architecture, we simultaneously perform image relighting and person ReID, mitigating the impact of relighting image quality on the ReID task.
-We design multi-level feature interaction based on parameter sharing and feature distillation to collaborative modeling two tasks.
-Furthermore, we propose that multi-domain learning helps enhance feature representation and improve model performance.
-In future, we plan to explore unsupervised learning schemes for nighttime ReID, allowing to leverage larger-scale unlabeled real nighttime data and further improving performance.
+We present a novel solution to address the challenge of person ReID in nighttime scenes.
+Our method leverages a parallel network architecture to simultaneously perform image relighting and person ReID, effectively avoiding the impact of relighting image quality on the ReID task.
+To achieve effective enhancement of ReID features from the relighting task, we design multilevel feature interaction based on parameter-sharing and feature distillation, which enhance both low-level and high-level features in ReID.
+In addition, we design a multi-domain learning scheme that learns more robust feature representations from data across different domains, significantly improving the model's performance in real night scenes.
+In future work, we aim to explore unsupervised learning schemes for nighttime ReID, which will be able to leverage larger-scale unlabeled real nighttime data, thereby further improving the performance of nighttime ReID.